erdghst79/up_lab_task/README.md

 - mark todo as completed
 - remove todos
 - see all the todos along with completed
+- use categories to group todos

 ### Structure of the assignment
 In the daily life, programmers should fix bugs before adding features.
 Who is willing to use an application full of bugs, but with tons of features?
 That's why it is mandatory to complete all the bugs from the list.

 Tasks list is a list of new features that should be added to the working application.
 It should allow you to choose an order, pick only the features that you can implement.
+Even one implemented task counts, but we will pick students among the ones who get the most points.
 __Please take a note that different tasks have different number of points__.

 __Important__: partial task solution doesn't count.
-Solutions with bugs doesn't count - test your code.
+Solutions with critical bugs don't count - test your code.

 ## How to work on your assignment